syntonyze/gerrit-migration-environment/cutover/CUTOVER-PLAN-MIGRATION-2.16-reviewb-TO-2.16-notedb.md

 When testing the migration you should make sure gerrit can take your production load when in trial mode.

+Perform Garbage Collection of all repositories.
+The conversion to NoteDb creates a huge fragmentation and the repos may become increasingly slow.
+The production may not be able to keep-up with the load without an aggressive GC.

 ##### How to assess success for this step